Seven more hospitals receive COVID-19 vaccine

-This brings the total to nine hospitals to date that have received vaccine.
+This brings the total to 16 hospitals to date that have received vaccine.

 “Each day, hospitals will be shipped vaccine directly from Pfizer and will begin administering it to health care workers at the hospital,” Secretary of Health Dr. Rachel Levine said.
 “The 87 hospitals receiving shipments this week enrolled to be COVID-19 vaccine providers.
 The federal government has determined the amount of vaccine and when the vaccine is distributed.
 Hospitals receiving the Pfizer-BioNtech COVID-19 vaccine must be able to handle the ultra-low temperature storage requirements.”